hideyuki001/unified-cognitive-os-v1.8/README.md

 AI systems are getting more powerful.

-But their decisions are still not reliable.
+But their decisions are still unstable.

-Not because they lack intelligence—
+Not because they lack intelligence —
-but because their judgment process is invisible.
+but because their **judgment process is invisible.**

 ---

 ## 🧠 The Problem

-Most AI failures are not due to lack of intelligence.
+Most AI failures are not caused by lack of intelligence.

-They come from breakdowns in the judgment process:
+They arise from breakdowns in judgment:

 - Ambiguous perception
-- Mixed or conflicting interpretation
+- Conflicting interpretation
 - Untracked uncertainty
-- Missing or non-reproducible decision trace
+- Missing decision trace

 ---